Do you run promotions in your salon?

 And do you know which services are your secondary services?

 All salons have a specific set of core services.
-This could be your manicure service if you’re a nail salon or you cut & blow dry service if you’re a hair salon.
+This could be your manicure service if you’re a nail salon or your cut & blow dry service if you’re a hair salon.
 Your core services are your bread & butter.
-These are the services you’re known for and that most of your clients will book.
-I’m sure that even if you run a tanning salon, beauty salon, or spa you know which ones are your core services.

 Your secondary services are the additional services you offer in your salon.
 These could be a service that is a variation of your core services.
 Or it could be a completely different service that you offer.
-For example, if you’re a hairdresser and your core services are hair cut and hair color, your secondary service could be a color glossing service or a specific hair care treatment.

 Do you see the difference between the two?

-It’s very important you’re clear on what’s core and what is secondary.
-To avoid that you devaluate your pricing, you should avoid discounting your core services.
-These are the services clients anyway book so giving a rebate on it will only hurt your profit.
-Instead of giving discount on you core services, your deal should add value to your core services by offering a discount on your secondary service.
+These are the services clients anyway book so giving a rebate on them will only hurt your profit.
+Instead of giving discounts on your core services, your deal should add value to your core services by offering a discount on your secondary service.

-Surely you’ll have some secondary services on your menu that doesn’t come with high product cost to you that you also can complete them during the time of your core service.
-This means you can add this (for free or with discount) to the core service.
-Incremental cost to you will be minimal but the perceived value to the client will be high.
-You’ll have a deal that is very attractive to your clients, that doesn’t cost you much, while you’re also protecting the pricing of your core services.
+Surely you’ll have some secondary services on your menu that don’t come with high product costs to you that you also can complete during the time of your core service.
+This means you can add this (for free or with a discount) to the core service.

 I hope you could follow my reasoning here and that it makes sense to you.
 I’ll come back to this again when we look at how you can design your deal.
 But the concept of core services and secondary services is important that you understand in order for you to create attractive, yet strategic and profitable deals for your salon.